francesco-russo-githubber/trials/blogpost_gpt.md

 • <b>Self-Attention Mechanism:</b> The heart of the Transformer architecture is its self-attention mechanism.
 GPT uses self-attention to analyze the relationships between different tokens in the input text.
 This allows the model to understand the context in which each token appears.
 <br>
 • <b>Layer Stacking:</b> GPT consists of multiple layers of self-attention mechanisms stacked on top of each other.
-This hierarchical structure enables the model to capture increasingly complex patterns in the text.
+This structure enables the model to capture increasingly complex patterns in the text.
 <br>
 • <b>Decoding:</b> After processing the input text, GPT can generate text by predicting the most likely next token based on the context it has learned during training.
 </span></p>